Crystal Fighters: 2015–2016: Everything Is My Family

-In September 2016, Crystal Fighters released their first new single in 2 years, 'All Night' which has reached BBC Radio 1's, B playlist.
-They also announced that their upcoming third album, titled 'Everything Is My Family', will be out on 21 October 2016.
-On 13 October 2016, the band released the second single from the LP, 'Good Girls' and the third single, 'Lay Low' the week of the album's release.
-This single was dedicated to bands late drummer, Andrea Marongiu.
+In September 2016, Crystal Fighters released their first new single in two years, "All Night" which has reached BBC Radio 1's, B playlist.
+They announced that their upcoming third album, Everything Is My Family, will be out on 21 October 2016.
+On 13 October 2016, the band released the second single from the LP, "Good Girls" and the third single, "Lay Low" the week of the album's release.
+This single was dedicated to the band's deceased drummer Andrea Marongiu.

-On 21 October 2016, Crystal Fighters officially released their third studio album, 'Everything Is My Family'.
+On 21 October 2016, Crystal Fighters released their third studio album, Everything Is My Family.
 The album was released via their own label, Zirkulo under license to Play It Again Sam.

 2018: "Boomin' In Ya Jeep" and Hypnotic Sun

-Single 'Boomin' In Ya Jeep' was released in May 2018 through Warner Bros.
+The single "Boomin' In Ya Jeep" was released in May 2018 through Warner Bros.
 Records, with a video directed by Tyler Lee.
-An EP, 'Hypnotic Sun' was released in November 2018 featuring 'Another Level', 'Going Harder' (feat.
-Bomba Estereo) and 'All My Love'.
-'Another Level' was previously featured in the game soundtrack for Electronic Arts soccer game FIFA 19.
+An EP, Hypnotic Sun, was released in November 2018 featuring "Another Level", "Going Harder" (feat.
+Bomba Estereo) and "All My Love".
+"Another Level" was featured in the game soundtrack for Electronic Arts football game FIFA 19.

-2019: "Wild Ones" and Gaia & Friends
+2019: Gaia & Friends

-In February 2019, Crystal Fighters released a single titled 'Wild Ones' and announced that a new album, titled Gaia & Friends, will be released on 1 March.
-The album includes feature appearances from artists like Bomba Estéreo, Petite Noir, or Soledad Vélez.
+In February 2019, Crystal Fighters released a single titled "Wild Ones" and announced that a new album, titled Gaia & Friends, will be released on 1 March.
+The album includes feature appearances from artists like Bomba Estéreo, Petite Noir, or Soledad Veléz.

+In 2021, Crystal Fighters released three NFTs.
+The NFTs were reinterpretations of the original artwork for the tracks "Lay Low", "In Your Arms" and "Simplicity" from the album Everything Is My Family, the NFTs included audio written by Crystal Fighters.